How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 After executing the command, it will look for possibilities to install the application by resolving dependencies, and it will ask for your confirmation on whether you want to continue with the options.

-The behaviour of above command:
+The behavior of above command:

 If you agree, then type ‘Y’ to start the installation.